phamlauren/w4156-describe-that/README.md

 ### The **VIP** story

+A VIP can:
-At this point in project implementation, a VIP can search for a video via its YouTube link, access the video's various AD if they exist, and request or upvote another user's request for AD for a specific video.
-The user can also click on a video on the home page, which is a list of videos that already have at least one AD track.
-The user can request AD for the video in multiple languages.
+- Find a video by searching for it via its YouTube link
+- Find a video on the home page, which is a list of videos that already have at least one AD track
+- Access, play, favorite, and upvote the video's existing AD if they exist
+- Request or upvote another user's request for AD for a specific video and in a specific language
+- Comment on a description track

 ### The describer story

-At this point in project implementation, a describer can search for a video via its YouTube link, select a language in which to describe, and add multiple descriptions.
-Each description can either be recorded or written, the latter which will be generated to audio by Google Text-To-Speech.
-Each description can be designated inline, which means that it will play on top of the original video audio, or extended, which means that the video will pause while the AD is being played.
-A video can have multiple AD tracks and in multiple languages.
+ A describer can:
+ - Find a video by searching for it via its YouTube link
+ - Find a video on the home page, which is a list of videos that already have at least one AD track
+ - Select a language in which to describe
+ - Write or record multiple inline and or extended descriptions for each track
+ - Publish and unpublish audio descriptions
+- Comment on a description track

 ### The user story

 A user can be a VIP and/or a describer.
-A describer is required to be a user, while a VIP is not required to be a user unless they want to request AD or upvote a request. **Describe-That!** depends on **Auth0**, so users are redirected to **Auth0**'s login page to login.
+A describer is required to be a user, while a VIP is not required to be a user unless they want to request AD, favorite a video, upvote a description track, or comment on a description track. **Describe-That!** depends on **Auth0**, so users are redirected to **Auth0**'s login page to login.
 Upon first login, the user is stored in a local user database and the username becomes **Auth0**'s default username, which is the username before the domain name of the email they use to log into **Auth0**.
-When a user is logged in, they can see their dashboard, which includes all of the AD tracks they've written, all of the videos for which they have requested or upvoted a request for AD and in which languages, and all of their comments.
+When a user is logged in, they can see their dashboard, which includes all of the videos that they've favorited, all of the descriptions tracks they've written, all of the description tracks they've upvoted, all of the videos for which they have requested AD and in which language, and all of their comments.

-## 3. Current (iter-2) status update from iter-1
+## 3. Final status update from iter-2

-The following lists were written upon submission of iteration 1 as features to be implemented by iteration 2.

-### App-wide features pending completion:

-1. ~Proper user authentication.
-The current implementation is naive and insecure.~ **Implemented Auth0.
-To login, users are redirected to Auth0 where they sign in using their email and password.
-Upon Auth0 callback, the Auth0 auth0_id is stored locally and the local user id is used for foreign key purposes.**
-2. ~Users may edit their password.~ **Since we have implemented Auth0, this is no longer needed.**
-3. ~Show the selected YouTube video within an `iframe` on the page.~ **Implemented.**
-4. ~Play descriptions alongside the video (both recorded/generated and inline/extended).~ **Implemented.**

-### VIP scenarios pending completion:

-1. ~VIPs will be able to request AD for videos.~ **Implemented.**
-2. ~VIPs will be able to upvote requests for AD for videos.~ **Implemented.**
-3. ~VIPs will be able to view multiple description tracks per video and select one to play.~ **Implemented.**
-4. ~VIPs will be able to identify description tracks by author and language.~ **Implemented.**
-5. ~VIPs will be able to view basic information about the video (as reported by YouTube) on our platform.~ **Implemented.**

-### Describe scenarios pending completion:

-1. ~Describers will be able to record audio descriptions directly on the platform.~ **Implemented.**
-2. ~Describers will be able to add multiple descriptions per track.~ **Implemented.**
-3. ~Describers will be able to adjust the voice and speed of TTS-generated descriptions.~ **Implemented.**
-4. ~Describers will be able to dynamically adjust the timing of descriptions within a description track.~ **Implemented.**
-5. ~Describers will be able to designate descriptions as _inline_ (plays alongside the video) or _extended_ (pauses the video while the description is playing).~ **Implemented.**

-## 4. Plans for final iteration

-As seen in the previous section, we implemented everything that we had planned at the end of iteration 1 for iteration 2.
 Here follows a list of final items to implement:

-1. Allow users to favorite AD tracks, which will then show up on their dashboard.
+1. ~Allow users to favorite AD tracks, which will then show up on their dashboard.~ **Implemented.**
-2. Allow custom volume management for AD and original video audio.
+2. ~Allow custom volume management for AD and original video audio.~ **Implemented.**
-3. Allow users to upvote AD tracks.
+3. ~Allow users to upvote AD tracks.~ **Implemented.**
-4. Allow users to add comments and comment replies to AD tracks.
+4. ~Allow users to add comments and comment replies to AD tracks.~ **Implemented.**
-5. Allow users to edit their username.
-6. Implement the notion of "fulfilled" and "unfulfilled" requests, so that if a user publishes AD for a request in the requested language, then the requests are marked as "fulfilled"; if AD for that language has yet to be published or if AD for that language becomes unpublished, then the requests are marked as "unfulfilled."
-7. Validate descriptions so that there are no descriptions that overlap at any time.
+5. ~Validate descriptions so that there are no descriptions that overlap at any time.~ **Implemented.**
-8. Optimize interface for screen readers.
+8. ~Optimize interface for screen readers.~ **Implemented.**

-## 5. Running DescribeThat! locally
+## 4. Running DescribeThat! locally

 To the TAs: we are hoping that you don't have to run the application locally for ease on both of our parts.
 However, if you want to run the application locally and haven't received API credentials from us already, please let us know and we will get them to you in a secure way.
 (We should have already submitted them in a file on Courseworks.)